hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 http://127.0.0.1:6001/new.html
 ```

 Enter a new task.
-You should see it rendered after clicking the "Add" button.
+You should see it rendered after clicking the “Add” button.

 ### Step Nine – Understanding Type